-As primary health care organisations established to coordinate primary health care delivery and tackle local health care needs and service gaps, Medicare Locals will drive improvements in primary health care and ensure that services are better tailored to meet the needs of local communities.
+As primary health care organisations established to coordinate primary health care delivery and tackle local health care needs and service gaps, Medicare Locals drive improvements in primary health care and ensure that services are better tailored to meet the needs of local communities.

-Medicare Locals will have a number of key roles in improving primary health care services for local communities.
+Medicare Locals have a number of key roles in improving primary health care services for local communities.

-- They will work closely with Local Hospital Networks to make sure that primary health care services and hospitals work well together for their patients.
+- They work closely with Local Hospital Networks to make sure that primary health care services and hospitals work well together for their patients.

-- They will identify where local communities are missing out on services they might need and coordinate services to address those gaps.
+- They identify where local communities are missing out on services they might need and coordinate services to address those gaps.

-- They will support local primary care providers, such as GPs, practice nurses and allied health providers, to adopt and meet quality standards.
+- They support local primary care providers, such as GPs, practice nurses and allied health providers, to adopt and meet quality standards.

 The Northern Melbourne Medicare Local region covers the local government areas of Banyule, Darebin, Hume, Nillumbik and Whittlesea.

-Is the Medicare Local part of Medicare?The name is confusing, but the Northern Melbourne Medicare Local is not part of Medicare.
+Despite our name, the Northern Melbourne Medicare Local is not part of Medicare.